-at around 1h 23 mins) The scene where Freddy is set on fire, chases Nancy to the top of the stairs, falls back down and starts back up again was all shot in one take with several camera and was the most elaborate fire scene ever filmed up to that time.
+The scene where Freddy is set on fire, chases Nancy to the top of the stairs, falls back down, and starts back up again, was all shot in one take, with several cameras, and was the most elaborate fire scene ever filmed up to that time.
 Stuntman Anthony Cecere won best stunt of the year for the scene.

-Wes Craven first came up with the basic idea for the movie from several newspaper articles printed in the LA Times over a three year period about a group of Southeast Asian refugees from the Hmong tribe, several of whom died in the throes of horrific nightmares.
-The group had come to America to escape the reign of Pol Pot, and within a year of arriving, three men had died, with the situation the same in each cases; the young, otherwise healthy, man would have a nightmare, then refuse to sleep for as long as possible.
-Upon finally falling asleep from exhaustion, the man awoke screaming, then died.
-Autopsy results revealed that they had not died because of heart failure, they had simply died.
-It was this lack of cause which intrigued Craven so much.
-Medical authorities have since called the phenomenon Asian Death Syndrome, a variant of Sudden Unexpected Death Syndrome (SUDS) and Brugada Syndrome.
+Wes Craven first came up with the basic idea for the movie from a series of articles in the "Los Angeles Times" over a three-year period, about a group of Southeast Asian refugees from the Hmong tribe, several of whom died in the throes of horrific nightmares.
+The group had come to the U.S. to escape the murderous reign of Pol Pot, and within a year of arriving, three men had died all in similar situations, the young, otherwise healthy man would have a nightmare, then refuse to sleep for as long as he could.
+When he finally fell asleep from exhaustion, he awoke screaming, then died.
+Autopsy results revealed that they had not died from heart failure, but had simply died.
+It was this inability to find a cause of death, that intrigued Craven so much.
+Medical authorities have since called the phenomenon Asian Death Syndrome, a variant of Sudden Unexpected Death Syndrome (SUDS), and Brugada Syndrome.

 The inspiration for the character of Freddy came from several sources in Wes Craven's childhood.
-Fred Krueger was a schoolmate of Craven with whom he had shared a paper route, and who had bullied him for several years.
+Fred Krueger was a schoolmate of his, with whom he had shared a paper route, and who had bullied him for several years.
 In The Last House on the Left (1972), Craven also used this experience as inspiration, calling the villain Krug.
-Freddy's appearance (especially the dirty clothes and hat) was inspired by a hobo who Craven saw staring at him through his window one day when he was ten.
+Freddy's appearance (especially the dirty clothes and hat) was inspired by a hobo, whom Craven saw staring at him through his window one day when he was ten.

 The fictional address of the house in the film is 1428 Elm Street.
-The actual house where filming took place is located in Los Angeles, California, on 1428 North Genesee Avenue.
-The numbers "1428" on the side of the house were stolen and never returned, according to present real-life Elm Street House owner Angie Hill, who was quite upset over it.
-This is shown on the 2nd disc of the documentary Never Sleep Again: The Elm Street Legacy (2010).
+The actual house where filming took place, is located in Los Angeles, California, on 1428 North Genesee Avenue.
+The numbers "1428" on the side of the house were stolen and never returned, according to the house's present owner, Angie Hill, who was quite upset over it.
+This is shown on the second disc of the documentary Never Sleep Again: The Elm Street Legacy (2010).

 The sparking glove effect seen throughout the movie was achieved by attaching the glove to a car battery.
 The famous scraping noise was created by scratching a steak knife on the underside of a metal chair.

-The first ''A Nightmare on Elm Street'' was originally supposed to be set in Los Angeles, California.
-The script mentions the San Fernando Valley, a filmed-but-cut line from the film has a teenager say "California is the most high and palmy state, man!" in the classroom scene, and palm trees are visible in the background of some scenes.
-This detail was changed for the final cut of the film to make it vague in which city the movie was set - the town's name or possible location is never stated at any point.
+The first was originally supposed to be set in Los Angeles, California.
+The script mentions the San Fernando Valley, a filmed, but cut, line from the film has a teenager say "California is the most high and palmy state, man!" in the classroom scene, and palm trees are visible in the background of some scenes.
+This detail was changed for the final cut of the film, to make it vague in which city the movie was set, the town's name or possible location is never stated at any point.
 The second movie establishes the town's name as Springwood, and later movies confirm the new location as Springwood, Ohio.

-The movie almost folded before production had even begun.
-Initially, Smart Egg productions were supposed to put $1 million into the movie, but they dropped out several days before filming began, and producer Robert Shaye had to try to raise money elsewhere.
-Two weeks into shooting, the production had no money left to pay the crew, so line producer John H. Burrows used his credit card.
-Eventually, Shaye brokered a deal with a European company called Media Home Entertainment and subsequently persuaded Smart Egg to put up the final $200,000 needed to complete the film.
+The movie almost folded before production had begun.
+Initially, Smart Egg Productions was supposed to put one million dollars into the movie, but it dropped out several days before filming began, and Robert Shaye had to try to raise money elsewhere.
+Two weeks into shooting, the production had no money left to pay the crew, so Line Producer John H. Burrows used his credit card.
+Eventually, Shaye brokered a deal with Media Home Entertainment, and subsequently persuaded Smart Egg to put up the final two hundred thousand dollars needed to complete the film.